bendr/bender/misc/data-model.md

   * a Bender `content` element.

 Component elements are XML representations of components as described above.
+There is a parent-child relationship between the component and components that are referred to within the view.

 Text elements are placeholders for text nodes that can referred to by their id.

 Content elements are XML representations of content slots.

 A **content slot** consists of: